Need to talk? Call 1800 882 436.

 Keep your baby’s head uncovered when indoors or in a car.
 That includes no head coverings like hats or hoods.

-3. Keep your baby smoke free before and after birth
+Keep your baby smoke-free before and after birth

-Exposure to cigarette smoke can significantly increase your baby’s risk of dying suddenly and unexpectedly.
+Exposure to cigarette smoke can significantly increase your baby’s risk of sudden and unexpected death (SUDI).
 This applies to smoking both during pregnancy and after they are born.

-The risks of SUDI are also higher if your baby sleeps with a parent who is a smoker.
+The risk of SIDS is also higher if your baby sleeps with a parent who is a smoker.

 Don’t let anyone smoke in the same room as your baby.
-Anyone who wants to smoke should smoke outside .
-They should change their clothes before holding your baby.
+Anyone who wants to smoke should smoke outside, and should change their clothes before holding your baby.
 Don’t take your baby into smoky places.

 Make sure the cot, mattress and bedding are safe and meet Australian standards.